agilestacks/components/gitlab-ce/README.md

 ## Configuration

 #### Parameters :
-* name:    name default: gitlab
+* name:    name default: gitlab-ce
 * name:    namespace default: gitlab
 * name:    dbHost default: "" ## IMPORTANT if this is set, it will point gitlab to an external host instead of the local PG
 * name:    dbName default: gitlab